 Location and Environment

 - Where will the server be installed?
 Do you have a server cabinet or rack?
-If you already have a server cabinet, then it would be better to buy a rack server.
+If you already have a server cabinet, then it would make sense to purchase a rack server.
 Without a server cabinet, you are probably best with a Tower Server (unless you plan to purchase multiple servers – where a server cabinet would make sense).

 - Do you have a server room and air conditioning?
 When servers are running, they use fans to keep their components cool.
 It is best to keep servers operating below 25-30 degrees Celsius (each server will have specific operating ranges) and with acceptable levels of dust and humidity.